NEMA connector: NEMA 6

 NEMA 6 devices, while specified as 250 V, may be used for either 208 or 240 V circuits, generally depending on whether the building has a three-phase or split-phase power supply, respectively.
 The NEMA 6-20R or 6-30R found in many hotel and motel rooms is typically supplied with either split-phase or two phases of three-phase 208 V.

+The higher-current receptacles are rare, with twist-locking plugs such as L6-30 and direct wiring being more common.
+Generally, 6-series non-locking plugs are used for such appliances as large room air conditioners and commercial kitchen equipment; the occasional home arc welder also uses 6-50.
+Single-phase 6-50 is commonly used on farms for silo unloaders, and is used with a 6-gauge flexible power cord up to 200 ft long.
+The 6-50 receptacle charges electric vehicles at the same 32- or 40-ampere maximum from charging stations, on a short cord, as the more versatile 14-50 with its fourth prong neutral not used currently for any electric vehicle charging purposes.

 NEMA 7

-NEMA 7 devices are 2-pole and ground connectors rated at 277 V. The 15 A 7-15 plug has the crowsfoot current carrying pins of the Type I plug, but with a U-shaped earth pin.
+NEMA 7 devices are three wire/prong (hot-neutral-ground) connectors rated at 277 V. The 15 A 7-15 plug has the crowsfoot current carrying pins of the Type I plug, but with a U-shaped earth pin.
 The 7-20 version has an enlarged line/hot pin.
 7-30 is a larger diameter connector, with an L-shaped neutral, while the 7-50 has an enlarged neutral pin, compared with the hot.

 NEMA 8

-NEMA 8 devices are specified for three-wire, two-pole, grounding devices for 480 volts.
+NEMA 8 devices are specified for three wire, two-pole, grounding devices for 480 volts.
 According to NEMA, this is "reserved for future configurations", so no designs for this series exist and no devices have been manufactured.

 NEMA 9

-NEMA 9 devices are specified for three-wire, two-pole, grounding devices for 600 volts.
+NEMA 9 devices are specified for three wire, two-pole, grounding devices for 600 volts.
 According to NEMA, this is "reserved for future configurations", so no designs for this series exist and no devices have been manufactured.